 Job Description: Assistant to the Development Director.
 A typical day will include negotiating festival promotion for food trade with local restaurants, digging up any info you can on a potential sponsorship target, writing a marketing proposal for a local business, with time in there somewhere for vetting venues for one of our late night festival parties and updating our sponsorship database.
 Job Requirements: People skills and time management skills are a must.
 Intern must be comfortable on the phone and a creative writer.
 Requires the ability to give attention to detail.
 Marketing/Sales Background preferred, but not required.
 Contact: Director of Development, Allison Frady

 Job Description: Assistant to the Director of Young Filmmakers Program.
 Research (and contact) schools and various organizations through which we can increase public awareness of the YFP.
 Research various organizations through which we can get money/sponsorship for the YFP.
 Brainstorming and putting into practice ways to expand YFP (screenings, increasing publicity for competitions, etc.) Mailings for YFP and Membership.
 Brainstorming ways to expand membership.
 Job Requirements: Intern must be friendly, outgoing, patient, organized, and have an interest in working with kids!

 Job Description: The Office Manager organizes and maintains the Austin Film Festival Office.
 The Office Manager’s interns will be involved in Event Planning and Project Coordination as well as maintaining the day to day activities of the office.
 The interns and apprentices in this department will assist in Membership management.
 Job duties entail: Assisting the Office Manager in answering the phones, creating and maintaining databases, creating and responding to email.
 Some other tasks included are assisting with film screenings around Austin, membership integration into events, completing out-of-office errands, and getting price quotes for different projects to be completed.
 Job Requirements: Must demonstrate friendliness and have good communication skills.
 Organizational skills and multi-tasking is a must!
 Requires the ability to give attention to detail.
 Exemplary phone etiquette required.
-Contact: Kristen Washington, Office Manager
+Contact: Samantha Levine, Office Manager